Published by Jeremy. Last Updated on June 11, 2025.

 Note: In July 2023, Google switched from Universal Analytics to GA4 reporting.
 We use custom templates to ensure we are still reporting on page views as our traffic metric; however, it is possible this figure is different slightly from the past.

-Our booked income for April was approximately $7,200 up approximately 21% on a per-day basis from March and an increase of 29% from April 2024.
+Our booked income for May was approximately $6,980 down approximately 6% on a per-day basis from April and an increase of 28% from May 2024.
 This income was approximately 85% from our local blog and 15% from our travel blog.

 The breakdown includes the approximate following: